-In 2009, after auditors at PwC identified a massive hole – more than $10 billion – in the BTA’s balance sheets, many of its bank leaders fled from Kazakhstan, settling in EU counties.
+In 2009, after auditors at PwC identified a hole of more than $10 billion in the BTA’s balance sheets, many of its bank leaders fled from Kazakhstan, settling in EU counties.

 Belgium again finds itself amidst a scandal that threatens to become “Kazakhgate-II”.

 With the Le Soir publication “Belgium extends a helping hand to the Kazakh police”, the former managing director of the notorious Kazakh BTA Bank and political refugee Bota Jardemalie was spotted throughout the country.

 On October 1, the apartment of Jardemalie, a Kazakh lawyer associated with Kazakh oligarch Mukhtar Ablyazov, was raided in the presence of two law enforcement agents from Kazakhstan.
 Thus, Belgium accepted the request of the Central Asian republic for mutual legal assistance in criminal matters.